A1.2: Telling your name

 Instruction: Match the translations

-Come ti chiami di cognome?
-(What is your last name?)
+Come ti chiami?
+(What's your name?)

 Exercise 3: Cluster the words